 OK, back to the burning question, where can you go for cash today?

-Meanwhile, there’s a range of individuals and organisations that offer investment to start-ups and existing businesses, though mostly aimed at traditional business models.
+There’s a range of individuals and organisations that offer investment to start-ups and existing enterprises, though mostly aimed at traditional business models.
 Often people start financing their enterprise by using their own money, or borrowing from family and friends.

 There’s an increasing number of platforms for crowd-funding that offer opportunities to donate to, or invest in, new businesses or projects.